 A New Kind of Intellectual Seriousness

 Thucydides announces his method before he begins his history, and the announcement is itself an act of aggression.
 The opening sections of Book I — known as the Archaeology — are not scene-setting but demolition.
-He works through received Greek tradition and shows, one by one, that it cannot be trusted: not because people lied, but because they did not think carefully about what it meant to know something.
+He works through received Greek tradition and shows, one by one, that it cannot be trusted: not because people lied, but because they did not think carefully about what it means to know something.
 His project begins with epistemology — with the question of how historical knowledge is even possible.

 This was genuinely new.
 Herodotus had been occasionally skeptical of legends, willing to report multiple versions of an event.
 But Herodotus's skepticism was selective; his curiosity was finally stronger than his doubt.
 Thucydides's skepticism is foundational: if you cannot say how you know, you do not know.